 3 Important C’s of FMEAs

-FMEAs, or Failure Mode and Effects Analyses, play a vital role in today’s quality-centric organizations.
+FMEA, or Failure Mode and Effects Analysis, plays a vital role in today’s quality-centric organizations.
 FMEA goals align directly with the goals of quality control (QC) and continuous improvement (CI) objectives.
 FMEAs are often employed to aid in compliance with safety and quality requirements of standards such as ISO 9001, ISO/TS 16949, FDA Good Manufacturing Practices (GMP), Process Safety Management (PSM), and Six Sigma initiatives.
 In some cases, FMEAs are a required component of compliance standards.
 Even if not required for compliance reasons, oftentimes suppliers are required to perform and submit completed FMEAs as part of contractual requirements.
 In many cases, organizations adopt FMEAs as part of their own internal procedures in order to meet and improve quality objectives.

 Types of FMEAs